Student loans help pay for your college expenses, including tuition, room and board, fees, and other education-related expenses.

 Government programs offer federal loans, typically referred to as “direct loans.”
 You can obtain these student loans by completing the Free Application for Federal Student Aid (FAFSA).

-Direct consolidation loans: You can combine several federal student loans into a Direct consolidation loan.
+- Direct consolidation loans: You can combine several federal student loans into a direct consolidation loan.
 This allows you to extend your payment terms and possibly lower your monthly payment but could result in paying more interest over the life of the loan.

 Federal student loans also offer a wide range of borrower protections, including: